bmcilhenny/chylingo/README.md

 Something that a) worked but more importantly b) summarized my personality and c) was fun to build.

-I knew when I had applied for Flatiron in July I was devoted to becoming a Software Engineer.
+I knew when I had applied for Flatiron in July I was devoted to becoming a Software Engineer but with no projects under my belt and not even the slightest clue what Github or stackoverflow was
-But with no projects under my belt and not even the slightest clue what Github or stackoverflow was I had nothing to show to my devotion.
+I had nothing to show to my devotion.

 After graduating from college I move to Beijing where I worked for a small tech company focused on bringing